Lightstreamer/Lightstreamer-kafka-connector/README.md

 _Optional_.
 Enables automatic _COMMAND_ mode support by adding a Lightstreamer `command` field with the value `ADD` to every update.
 This simplifies working with dynamic lists when your Kafka records don't already contain command operations.

-When enabled, you only need to map the `key` field from your record structure, and the connector will automatically insert the `ADD` command:
+When enabled, you only need to map the `key` field from your record structure, and the connector will automatically insert the `ADD` command.
+For example:

 ```xml
 <param name="fields.transform.to.command.enable">true</param>